-- Monday, December 12th, 12:15pm 2:15pm - Is cumulative for whole class, but concentrates on material from latter half of class.
-No assembly language - Know the definitions of an embedded system and be able to say if a certain machine meets them. - Know hard/soft/firm realtime
+- Monday, December 11th, 9:30am 11:30am - Can have one page (single side) notes 8.5" x11" - Is cumulative for whole class, but concentrates on material from latter half of class. \No assembly language\ - Know the definitions of an embedded system and be able to say if a certain machine meets them. - Know hard/soft/firm realtime - Know the benefits/downsides of an operating system

-- Know the benefits/downsides of an operating system - Security/Code Quality mostly be aware of what things can go wrong if you are not careful when coding - Embedded busses know the relative tradeoffs between i2c, spi, and 1-wire.
+- Security/Code Quality mostly be aware of what things can go wrong if you are not careful when coding - Embedded busses know the relative tradeoffs between i2c, spi, and 1-wire.
 Mostly speed, distance, number of devices - Power/Performance like HW10 - Give you some C code from one of the homeworks, comment it